Introduction to RAD Model

 - Designing Project Architecture – Once requirements are gathered, the next focus is on project architecture development.
 A project architecture should be flexible enough to accommodate the new addition of files and folders easily.

 - Development and Programming – Once the architecture is designed, the next major task is to develop the project.
-This step involves writing piles of code so as to get the product infeasible state.
+This step involves writing piles of code so as to get the product’s feasible state.

-- Test – Testing phase involves, testing of the product developed.
-There is a team which is involved for proper testing of the developed product.
+- Test – The testing phase involves testing of the product developed.
+There is a team that is involved in the proper testing of the developed product.

 - Deployment and Maintenance – Once testing is done, the product could be deployed on the server.
 A deployed project generally requires maintenance and maybe an addition of a few extra features.